aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Enable Organization-Level CloudTrail
     - Set Log configuration for S3 to 1 year for both S3 retention and S3 access logging
     - Enable IAM Identity Center (IDC) in us-east-1 (pending availability in Malaysia region)
-    - (Optional) Enable AWS Backup if the Shared Services account and BackupVault account are created.
-This can be optionally enabled later.
+    - Enable AWS Backup for whole of organization.
+Specify the new Shared Services (for backup administration) and central backup accounts.
+These accounts should not be enrolled under AWS Control Tower at the start.
     - Don't create another OU
 7. Delegate security administration for AWS Security Services GuardDuty, Security Hub, Inspector, IAM Access Analyzer and Detective.
     - Deployment Region: Malaysia ap-southeast-5